alexlwn123/tax-lots/README.md

 # Tax Lot Selection Task

 This tool automates tax lot selection based on a provided algorithm.
-It utilizes a priority queue to efficiently rank and select lots to be sold.
+It utilizes a priority queue to efficiently
 ## Requirements
 * Create an executable script which takes one argument and handles input from stdin
 * Process an ordered transaction log read from stdin in the format of date,buy/sell,price,quantity separated by line breaks